-As part of the May 2011 Federal Budget the Commonwealth announced it will "conduct a review into the equity and efficiency of the current funding provided through the Financial Assistance Grants program."1 The announcement stated that the review is to be completed in 2012-13.
-We have no further details about the review at this stage.
+Last year I reported that as part of the May 2011 Federal Budget the Commonwealth announced it will "conduct a review into the equity and efficiency of the current funding provided through the Financial Assistance Grants program."1 The announcement stated that the review is to be completed in 2012-13.
+At the time of writing this report the Commonwealth had just announced the terms-of-reference for stage one of a two staged review.
+I will make comment on the review process in next year's annual report.

-In conclusion, I would like to thank my fellow commissioners, Grahame Gibbs, Elizabeth Coombs and Frank Pangallo, for their valuable and insightful input to the Commission's deliberations during 2010-11.
+In conclusion, I would like to thank my fellow commissioners, Grahame Gibbs, Elizabeth Coombs and Frank Pangallo, for their valuable and insightful input to the Commission's deliberations during 2011-12.
 I would also like to thank the Commission's Executive Officer, Bruce Wright, for his continued assistance.